galtx-centex/galtx-centex.github.io/foster/faqs.md

 Normally, a dog is in foster care from 2-12 weeks, usually 3-4 weeks.

-### What are my financial obligations to the foster dog and GPA-CT?
+### What are my financial obligations to the foster dog and GALT-Central Texas?

 Minimal.
 [Tomlinson's](http://www.tomlinsons.com/) has generously donated food for our foster families, so most of your obligations will be fresh water, a quiet place to rest inside your home, and time